-Brendan Cahill, President and Chief Executive Officer: Under the terms of his employment agreement, within six months of a Change of Control, if Mr. Cahill's employment is terminated (whether with or without just cause) or he chooses to terminate his employment at his sole discretion, Mr. Cahill is entitled to receive a lump sum payment equal to three times the sum of (i) his base salary at the time of termination of employment plus (ii) the bonus paid to him for the previous year.
+Brendan Cahill, President & Chief Executive Officer: Under the terms of his employment agreement, within six months of a Change of Control, if Mr. Cahill's employment is terminated (whether with or without just cause) or he chooses to terminate his employment at his sole discretion, Mr. Cahill is entitled to receive a lump sum payment equal to three times the sum of (i) his base salary at the time of termination of employment plus (ii) the bonus paid to him for the previous year.
 In addition, Mr. Cahill's group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 12 months following termination and the day he commences employment with another employer.
-In the event of the termination of Mr. Cahill's employment without just cause either before or in the absence of a Change of Control or beyond a six month period following a Change of Control, Mr. Cahill is entitled to receive a lump sum payment of two times his base salary.
+In the event of the termination of Mr. Cahill's employment without just cause either before or in the absence of a Change of Control or beyond a six month period following a Change of Control, Mr. Cahill is entitled to receive a lump sum payment of three times his base salary.

-Anna Ladd-Kruger, Chief Financial Officer and Vice President Corporate Development: Under the terms of her employment agreement, within six months of a Change of Control, if Ms. Ladd-Kruger's employment is terminated without just cause or she chooses to terminate her employment at her sole discretion, Ms. Ladd-Kruger is entitled to receive a lump sum payment equal to two times the sum of (i) her base salary at the time of the Change of Control plus (ii) any cash bonus paid to her in the year preceding the Change of Control, (iii) the equivalent annual value of the Benefit Plan.
-In addition, all outstanding equity compensation granted to Ms. Ladd-Kruger will vest immediately.
+Alfred Colas, Chief Financial Officer: Under the terms of his employment agreement, within six months of a Change of Control, if Mr. Colas' employment is terminated without just cause or he chooses to terminate his employment at his sole discretion, Mr. Colas' is entitled to receive a lump sum payment equal to two times the sum of (i) his base salary at the time of the Change of Control plus (ii) any cash bonus paid to him in the year preceding the Change of Control, (iii) the equivalent annual value of the Benefit Plan.
+In addition, all outstanding equity compensation granted to Mr. Colas will vest immediately.

-Ben Pullinger, Senior Vice President Geology: Under the terms of his employment agreement, within six months of a Change of Control, if Mr. Pullinger's employment is terminated without just cause or he chooses to terminate his employment at his sole discretion, Mr. Pullinger is entitled to receive (i) a payment equal to two years' base salary, (ii) a payment equal to the aggregate cash bonus, if any, payable in the preceding two (2) calendar years and (iii) group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 24 months following termination and the day he commences employment with another employer.
-In the event of the termination of Mr. Pullinger's employment without just cause either before or in the absence of a Change of Control or beyond a six month period following a Change of Control, Mr. Pullinger is entitled to receive (i) a lump sum payment equal to his base salary and (ii) group insurance benefit coverage, other than long and short-term day he commences employment with an other employer. (i) a lump sum payment equal to his base salary and (ii) group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 12 months following termination and the day he commences employment with another employment with another employment with
+Ben Pullinger, Senior Vice President Geology & Corporate Development: Under the terms of his employment agreement, within six months of a Change of Control, if Mr. Pullinger's employment is terminated without just cause or he chooses to terminate his employment at his sole discretion, Mr. Pullinger is entitled to receive (i) a payment equal to two years' base salary, (ii) a payment equal to the aggregate cash bonus, if any, payable in the preceding two (2) calendar years and (iii) group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 24 months following termination and the day he commences employment with another employer.
+In the event of the termination of Mr. Pullinger's employment without just cause either before or in the absence of a Change of Control or beyond a six month period following a Change of Control, Mr. Pullinger is entitled to receive (i) a lump sum payment equal to his base salary and (ii) group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 12 months following termination and the day he commences employment with another employer.